Lesson video

 The melancholy mood in the house was made worse by the heavy rain and sad music.

-Great job today, everybody, well done.
+Great job today, everybody.

 Here is a summary of everything we've learned.

-Desolate is an adjective which means miserable, depressed and lonely, how you feel when you lose everything and are all alone.
+Desolate is an adjective, which means miserable, depressed, and lonely; how you feel when you lose everything and are all alone.

-Inconsolable is an adjective which means very unhappy or broken-hearted, feeling so sad it's impossible to cheer you up.
+Inconsolable is an adjective, which means very unhappy or broken-hearted; feeling so sad, it's impossible to cheer you up.

-Glum is an adjective which means sad or gloomy, feeling like you've got a black cloud over your head.
+Glum is an adjective, which means sad or gloomy; feeling like you've got a black cloud over your head.

-Yearning is an adjective which means a strong desire or longing, like a prisoner who misses her friends.
+Yearning is an adjective, which means a strong desire or longing, like a prisoner who misses her friends.

-Wistful is an adjective which means sad, longing or nostalgic, like the sad feeling you get when you look back on good memories.
+Wistful is an adjective, which means sad, longing, or nostalgic, like the sad feeling you get when you look back on good memories.

-And melancholy is an adjective which means depressed or gloomy, like someone who walks around despairing about everything.
+And melancholy is an adjective, which means depressed or gloomy, like someone who walks around despairing about everything.

-Great job today, everybody, well done.
+Great job today, everybody.